MartOfTheNorth/csc8950-Direct_Research/README.md

 #### Analysis and Discussion
 - There is relationship between fMRI and genetic data.

-### 2.1.2.
+### Part 2.1.2.
 J. Chen, J. Liu and V. D. Calhoun, "Translational Potential of Neuroimaging Genomic Analyses to Diagnosis and Treatment in Mental Disorders," in Proceedings of the IEEE, vol. 107, no. 5, pp. 912-927, May 2019. doi: 10.1109/JPROC.2019.2913145 https://ieeexplore.ieee.org/document/8710364

 #### Goal: Review of "Genotypes and Phenotypes" in imaging genetics.
 #### Solve: Observing the analysis strategies in imaging genetics.
 Groping them into 4 categories and reviewing "multivariate analysis methods" of each categories.